DIN-Foundation/bcs-ntnu-2021/paper/1-introduction.md

 This paper also includes details about a practical experiment which was conducted.
 The experiment implements an SSI-agent as a CLI application, in the Rust programming language.

 The experiment was conducted to better understand how `didcomm-rs` - which is a novel implementation of the `DIDComm v2`-spec hosted by DIF - could interoperate with existing `Aries`-hosted implementations - which tradiationally have been `"DIDComm v1"`-implementations, but should now support `DIDComm v2` as well.

+To learn more about DIF, Aries, DIDComm v1 and v2, and much more, read the next chapter: ["2 Background"](./2-background.md).